47chapters/letsgo/docs/backgound/devops-and-dedicated-deployments.md

 - You may want to segragete your production and staging environments.
 - You may want every developer on your team to have their own environment in the cloud.
-- Your customers, are asking for a dedicated deployment option either on your AWS account or on theirs.
+- Your customers are asking for a dedicated deployment option either on your AWS account or on theirs.
 This is often the case with B2B apps.
 - Your customers demand that certain data locality requiremets are met, which requires multiple, isolated deployments in various geographical locations.

-At that point, an application that started off as a singleton in the cloud singleton faces a major hurdle - how to put itself back in-the-box of a repeatable devops process that can start from the bare cloud infrastructure and re-create all application components from scratch.
+At that point, an application that started off as a singleton in the cloud faces a major hurdle - how to put itself back in-the-box of a repeatable devops process that can start from the bare cloud infrastructure and re-create all application components from scratch.

 LetsGo solves this problem for you by providing this repeatable process on day one: